golincode/golin-code-academy/creating-websites/hour-3/css-hour-2.md

 ##Warning : Here be dragons.
 This is where it gets dificult.

+**Most of the following content does require Browser Prefixing to work properly, and as such will be included in the examples**

 **css animations** - Yes, animations in CSS are a thing that you can do.
 Much more information [right here](http://css-tricks.com/almanac/properties/a/animation/) .
 These can be comma separated if you want to include multiple animations.
 We need to include